General

 What is your gardening philosophy?

 A while back I was watching a video of Audrey Hepburn hosting a series about gardens of the world.
 She said something to the effect that gardens should be “peaceful, personal and practical.”
-It was an epiphany moment for me because it summed up beautifully what I am trying to do with the gardens around our home.
+It was an epiphany moment for me because it summed up beautifully what I am trying to do with the landscape and gardens around our home.

 I started out as a vegetable gardener because it seemed the perfect way to ensure that the food we eat is fresh and healthy.
 I remain very concerned about the food sources we use.
 But now I also try to make my garden beautiful as well as bountiful.
-I am learning more each year about trees, shrubs and perennials, gradually adding them to my well-established potager.
+I am learning more each year about trees, flowering shrubs and perennials, gradually adding them to my well-established potager.

 My Garden